openwebsolns/techscore/lib/README.md

   * **setup database connection**

-  * initialize the the user (and the session): depending on execution (CLI vs. web), this could be the logged-in user as retrieved from a web session, or the "root" user for the CLI.
+  * initialize the user (and the session): depending on execution (CLI vs. web), this could be the logged-in user as retrieved from a web session, or the "root" user for the CLI.
 Many parts of the application customize their behavior based on the user.

 ## conf.default.php and conf.local.php

-While most application-level settings are stored in the database, there are a few low-level parameters that need to be available before even a database connection is established.
+While most application-level settings are stored in the database, there are a few low-level parameters that need to be available before the database connection is even established.
 To customize such settings, `conf.php` will load a file in this directory named `conf.local.php`.
 While technically a PHP file, it contains mostly variable assignments, where the variables are defined as static properties of the `Conf` object.
-A basic template is provided in `conf.default.php`.
+A basic template is provided in [`conf.default.php`](lib/conf.default.php).
 Any installation first begins by copying then modifying `conf.local.php` with the specific settings.

 ## Debug.php (optional)